 - Positive feedback from families and relatives

-I would be very keen to discuss this in detail and actually try and implement A la Carte Service in an aged care facility.
-Anyone who is interested, please feel free to contact me.
+I would be very excited to discuss this in detail and actually try and implement A la Carte Service in an Aged Care Facilities.